The 15 Best Types of Roof Vents to Consider for Your Home

 3. How Much Do You Want to Alter the Look of Your Roof?

-Some homeowners are extremely picky about the look and style of their roofs, and they don’t want to change anything compromising the roof’s aesthetics.
+Some homeowners are extremely picky about the look and style of their roofs, and they don’t want to change anything that compromises the roof’s aesthetics.
 In this case, select soffit vents.
 Since you can install these on the underside of porches, columns, or arches, they won’t alter the look of your roof.

 Plus, soffit vents come in various colors and can resemble your exterior siding.

 Remember earlier when we said some vents work best for roofs with complex designs?
 Use this principle to determine the best vent for achieving optimal airflow.
-If you have a pitched roof, go with ridge vents which can increase air intake along your roof line.
+If you have a pitched roof, go with ridge vents, which can increase air intake along your roof line.

 If you have a flat roof, consider installing soffit vents.
 These vents can run the entire length of your roof from one edge to the other while providing additional ventilation.